 - Not logged into iCloud

 - Go to the Databases screen and look at the iCloud Status section under the Databases section.
 If it doesn't say "Active" then you do not have iCloud setup on this iOS device.
-Please see the first question above for details on setting up iCloud on your iOS device.
+Please see the second question above for details on setting up iCloud on your iOS device.

 - Not Found in iCloud